weld-io/name-guesser/README.md

 # Name Guesser

-JSON API that helps you guess a user's name and company from just an email address.
+JSON API to guess a user's name and company from just an email address.

 Initially built to support [Weld](https://www.weld.io).